aifoon/zwerm3-docs/docs/for-developers/kweenb/main/library/kweenb/BeeHelpers.md

 const setAudioParam = async (bees: IBee[] | IBee, pdAudioParam: PDAudioParam, value: number | boolean)
 ```

-**Description**: Sets a specified audio parameter for one or more bees by sending an OSC data package.
+Sets a specified audio parameter for one or more bees by sending an OSC data package.

 **Parameters**: